 - Hiro in Heroes.
 It helps that he's played by Masi Oka, who's a genuine article geek.

-- Cody's nerdy Asian girlfriend from The Suite Life of Zack and Cody.
+- Cody's nerdy Asian girlfriend, Barbara, from The Suite Life of Zack and Cody.
 She even takes A.P. lunch.
 She's also extremely competitive, as during one episode whenever Cody one-upped her she stomped on his foot.
 It only worked once, the next time she hurt herself because he was wearing steel-toed boots.
+Barbara also counts as Jewish and Nerdy.

 - Grant Imahara of Mythbusters.